 There are other stories close to home.
-There was a "short sale" recently in Kenwood Park near Whitman.
+There was a "short sale" recently in

+Kenwood Park near Whitman.
 The owners owed more than the home could be sold for.
 The bank, rather than foreclose, let it be known they would consider agreeing to a sales price less than the indebtedness on the home.
 Vultures descended.
 The original price on this home was \$1,399,000 (dreaming).
-It was reduced as low as \$1,199,000.
-There were offers as much as \$300,000 off the price, but the home sold for \$960,000.
+It was reduced to as low as \$1,199,000.
+There were offers as low as \$800,000, but the home sold for \$960,000.
 This was a big, impressive looking colonial.
 Inside, the condition was poor.
 What are the implications of such a sale?
-Two months later, a home sold for over \$1,000,000 but the appraiser, citing this sale, refused to appraise the home for more than \$975,000.
-He didn't even know the circumstances of the distress sale.
+Two months later, a similar sized home sold for over \$1,000,000 right around the corner but the bank appraiser, citing the recent sale at \$960,000, refused to appraise the home for more than \$975,000.
+He didn't even know the circumstances of the distress/short sale.

-There was an auction in Carderock recently.
+There was a an auction in Carderock recently.
 An auction is another way to sell what might be termed a "difficult" property to sell.
 Some of you will remember the circumstances of this home.
-In the mid 1970's, a State Dept. employee named Bradford Bishop, came home from work early one day, murdered his entire family, put them in the trunk of the car, drove to North Carolina, set them on fire, and disappeared into the woods, never to be found.
+In 1976 a State Dept. employee named Bradford Bishop came home from work early one day, murdered his entire family, put them in the trunk of the car, drove to N. Carolina, set them on fire, and disappeared into the woods, never to be found.
 He is believed to be dead, but "suburban legend" has it that he has been spotted in Europe from time to time over the decades.